 Addressable advertising is being used today, making clients’ ad buys more cost-efficient and driving consumer purchases – a good-news story that multichannel-video providers, research providers and a media buyer on a panel said is getting increasingly well known.

-Panelists at cable-industry events, talking about ad technology enhancements, often talk about this being the year of testing or deployment, and next year being the year the technology goes mainstream.
+Panelists at cable-industry events, talking about ad-technology enhancements, often talk about this being the year of testing or deployment, and next year being the year the technology goes mainstream.
 Not so at this addressable-advertising panel.
-“I think if anything this was the year of the ROI,” or return on investment, Caroline Horner, senior VP of product innovation at TV-measurement firm Rentrak, told panel moderator Jon Lafayette, the business editor of Broadcasting & Cable.
+“I think if anything this was the year of the ROI,” or return on investment, Caroline Horner, senior vice president of innovation at TV-measurement firm Rentrak, told panel moderator Jon Lafayette, the business editor of Broadcasting & Cable.

-DirecTV senior VP of ad sales Keith Kazerman, who’s been in the news lately discussing DirecTV and Dish Network’s new offering of household-addressable ads to political campaigns, defined addressable ads as video advertisements targeted at specific audiences at the household level, via live, on-demand and DVR-recorded programming.
+DirecTV senior vice president of ad sales Keith Kazerman (pictured above), who’s been in the news lately discussing DirecTV and Dish Network’s new offering of household-addressable ads to political campaigns, defined addressable ads as video advertisements targeted at specific audiences at the household level, via live, on-demand and DVR-recorded programming.